Dry Needling Fenton, MO

 Will My Insurance Cover Dry Needling?

-That depends on your specific insurance plan.
-At Axes, we believe everyone should have access to the effective and evidence-backed physical therapy they need to improve their quality of life and get back to feeling like themselves.
-We are more than happy to go over your insurance plan and determine if physical therapy is included in your coverage.
+That depends on your particular insurance plan.
+At Axes, we believe everyone should have access to the effective and evidence-backed physical therapy they need to live without pain and get back to feeling like themselves.
+If it’s most convenient for you, we can call your insurance company and determine if physical therapy is included in your coverage.

 Some of the other services we offer in Fenton, MO are: